idedic/foleon-dev-tools/README.md

 Load extension:
 - download zip and extract it **to folder**
 - open Chrome settings and click Extensions in the bottom left
-- in Extensions tab, click on Developer mode in upper right
+- in the Extensions tab, click on Developer mode in upper right
 - then click on Load unpacked on the upper left
 - navigate to the folder from the first step
 - *Foleon dev tools are now installed!*

 Pin extension
-- click on the puzzle icon in upper right, just besides the profile icon
+- click on the puzzle icon in the upper right, just beside the profile icon
-- find Foleon dev tools in click on Pin icon
+- find Foleon dev tools and click on the Pin icon
 - *now you'll always see the icon*

 **Go to the Editor window and refresh the page.**